 Frequency and wavelength are both properties of waves.
 They are closely related, so this article discusses the two together.

 Cycles can be graphed on paper, as in the accompanying image.
 In the case of the up and down motion of the hammer, the vertical axis would be elevation and the horizontal axis would be time.
-When the hammer is higher in elevation, it’s a crest.
-Then, over time the elevation lowers to a trough, and then, over time, rises again in elevation.
+When the hammer is highest in elevation, it’s a crest.
+When it’s lowest in elevation, it’s a trough.
+Then, over time, the hammer rises again in elevation to a crest, and so on.

-The wavelength is the distance from crest to crest.
+The wavelength is the distance in space from crest to crest.
 Or from trough to trough—same distance.
 Wavelength is symbolized by the ancient Greek letter 𝛌, called “lambda.”
+Like frequency and period, frequency and wavelength are inversely related.
+The higher the frequency, the shorter the wavelength.
+The lower the frequency, the longer the wavelength.

 If you already understand waves but want to know more about frequency and wavelength, you can skip to the section “Wave Motions Occur in Cycles.”
 If you would like a little more background on waves, read on.